 If you are pursuing a degree in dietetics from an accredited school or program, you can practice dietetic and nutrition services if the services constitute a part of the supervised course of study.
 If you do partake in practices, you must be designated by a “student” or “trainee” title.

-The new exemption appears to open the door for greater unlicensed practice, but there are some red flags to be aware of.
-The exemption has several terms such as “field of nutrition,” and “credentialed” which are not defined.
+The new exemption appears to open the door for a greater number of non-licensed practitioners, but there are some unanswered questions.
+The exemption uses terms such as “field of nutrition,” and “credentialed” which are not defined.
 Under the law, the only “field of nutrition” that is recognized is dietetics, and the only credential is the dietetics credential.
+We are attempting to get clarity from the state on how they interpret the new exemption language so we can better inform our member programs and practitioners.

 Source: Missouri Dietetics Practice Act Title 22, Chapter 324, Sections 324.200 to 324.225